osvetlik/pia2020/semester-project/README.md

 1. the source code
 2. a Dockerfile to build the project
-3. a Dockerfile to run the project (can be one Dockerfile for both)
+3. a Dockerfiles and docker compose file to run the entire project
 4. a documentation describing how to run the whole project including a database or any other containers necessary
 5. a short document (A4, can be a single markdown file) on the solution